 Mrs. Li’s Dragonwell is silky and creamy smooth.
 It isn’t well known that Dragonwell is the varietal originally brought to Laoshan to grow Laoshan Green, but this harvest of Dragonwell shares the rich, sweet green bean quality we have come to love in Laoshan.
 What sets it apart is its intense lingering aftertaste and the famous minerality that all Shi Feng Dragonwell picks up from the rocky soil and mountain springs.
 The liquor is full of down from the fresh buds, creating a thick and velvety mouthfeel like creamy vanilla pudding.

 Later steepings are more potent, evoking greener flavors like matcha, watercress or butter lettuce and light spinach.
 The warm buttery flavor remain, reminiscent of flaky pastry.
 Later still, find notes of candied citrus and brown sugar sweetness.
 Sipping on this Dragonwell, your tongue tingles with the energy of the fresh tea.

 Date of Picking:Pre-QingMing March 26-27th, Spring 2015, vacuum-sealed at Mrs Li's farm and air shipped to Verdant Tea, kept refrigerated for optimum freshness

 Location of Picking:Shi Feng, Dragonwell Village, Zhejiang Province

 What Was Picked:Early spring harvest, organically produced buds and leaves from Shifeng high mountain tea plants, hand picked and hand roasted by the Li family.

-Quantity Acquired:The Li family picked a few hundred pounds total for the year of this harvest.
-We were lucky enough to acquire 40 pounds that they could spare.
+Quantity Acquired:The Li family picks a few hundred pounds total for the year of this harvest.
+We plan to acquire all Mrs. Li can spare, around 20 pounds.

 Sourcing Agent(s):Mrs. Li, lifetime tea farmer